nikolatulechki/semanticElections/README.md

 # Semantic Elections

-This project's goal is to convert CIK open data about bulgarian elections to 5-star RDF
+This project's goal is to convert CIK open data about bulgarian elections to 5-star RDF.
+If you don't already know why this is useful, read this [blog post](https://www.ontotext.com/blog/5-star-linked-open-elections-data/).

 ## Endpoint